Work Hours, Leave, and Moonlighting

 The Neurology residency training program aims to provide residents with not only the requisite educational and clinical experiences, but also reasonable opportunities for rest and personal activities needed to maintain wellness.
 Residents shall be able to attend their medical, mental health, and dental care appointments, including those scheduled during work hours, and they shall be able to transition the care of their patients when needed due to fatigue, illness, or family emergency.
 Residents and faculty members are expected to demonstrate an understanding and acceptance of their personal roles in:

-• Their fitness for duty, and specifically the recognition of impairment, including illness and fatigue, in themselves and in their peers.
-Please also refer to the Resident Well-Being
+- Their fitness for duty, and specifically the recognition of impairment, including illness and fatigue, in themselves and in their peers.
+Please also refer to the Resident Well-Being policy.

 It is the professional responsibility of the resident to notify the Program Director if they are approaching the limits of the requirements set forth below, whether in terms of work hours, fatigue or other fitness for duty.
-Patterns of problems experienced by the resident should be reported to the Program Director and/or GME Administration for correction.
-A GME Hotline is available at 608-316-9800 as a mechanism for reporting work hour problems that can’t be addressed at the department level.
+Patterns of problems experienced by the resident should be reported to the Program Director.
+If the resident wishes to remain anonymous, issues may be reported to the Neurology residency ombuds (Dr. Alanna Kessler-Jones) directly or via anonymous feedback using the designated Microsoft form.
+A GME Hotline is also available (608-316-9800) as a mechanism for reporting work hour problems that can’t be addressed at the department level.

 This is an accordion element with a series of buttons that open and close related content panels.